-There are two kinds of creature in the game right now; normal-sized creatures that only go as high as level 8, and ‘giant’ creatures whose levels begin around level 30.
+There are two kinds of creature in the game right now; normal-sized creatures that only go as high as around level 10, and ‘giant’ creatures whose levels begin around level 30.
 There’s a big gap there, and to cross it you may have to do some grinding of the lower level mobs.

 Whether you’re able to see the level of a creature depends on your own level; anything significantly above you in level will show as a skull icon.
 Creatures close to your level will have their level number visible; if they’re white they’re considered a fair challenge, and if red, maybe a little too high.

 When you kill a creature, it will drop a sack of loot.
 Pick up this sack by hovering over it and pressing the E key.